Courses that fulfill

 This course critically examines the discursive construction of a presumed natural link between sex, gender and desire, emphasizing connections between the naturalization of heterosexuality and the formation of nations and empires.

 SOAN 366 WORLD ETHNOGRAPHY (4 credits)

-*SOAN 368 THE POLITICAL ECONOMY OF DEVELOPMENT: LATIN AMERICA (4 credits)
+*SOAN 368 ECONOMY OF DEVELOPMENT: DISCOURSE AND DESIRE (4 credits)

 Using an anthropological lens, examines "development" as a type of discourse that formed under specific historical and sociological conditions.
 Examines the way relations between nations are imagined, the kinds of institutions that are born in the context of development, and the roles of those institutions in structuring power relations.
 (D-I)

 Starting with a critical perspective, this micro-social and macro-social examination of schools addresses the question, "Why are things the way they are?"
 The course takes the view that schools serve multiple interest groups that exercise a consistent and pervasive impact on what happens in our nation's schools.
 (D-D) (AY)